squirrelchat/smol-toml/README.md

 ```

 ## Performance
+> [!NOTE]
+> These benchmarks are starting to get a bit old.
+They will be updated in the (hopefully near) future to better
+> reflect numbers of the latest version of smol-toml on the latest version of Node.js.

 A note on these performance numbers: in some highly synthetic tests, other parsers such as `fast-toml` greatly
 outperform other parsers, mostly due to their lack of compliance with the spec.
 For example, to parse a string,
 `fast-toml` skips the entire string while `smol-toml` does validate the string, costing a fair share of performance.